The Long Earth – Terry Pratchett and Stephen Baxter (2012)

 If you liked this book, you might also like: The Ocean at the End of the Lane by Neil Gaiman; Replay by Ken Grimwood

-Tags: Long Earth, Madison, Recluses, Science fiction, Stephen Baxter, Terry Pratchett, Wisconsin
+Tags: Long Earth, Madison, Parallel worlds, Recluses, Science fiction, Speculative fiction, Stephen Baxter, Terry Pratchett, Wisconsin